MASADA FORTRESS AND THE DEAD SEA

 - Don't forget to bring swimwear.
 Bath towels are provided at the hotel.

 - The high temperature and high concentration of salt of the Dead Sea waters may cause swimwear to discolour.

 - The maximum time allowed for bathing in the Dead Sea is 20 minutes.

 - The maximum time we recommend you spend in direct sunlight is 15-20 minutes.

 - This excursion is not recommended for guests with limited mobility, low blood pressure or heart problems.

 - Lunch time may vary depending on how the itinerary progresses.

-- The coach transfer takes approximately 3 hours.
+- The coach transfer takes approximately 3 hours and 30 minutes.